John Robertson (New Zealand politician, born 1951): Local government career

-Mayor of Papakura
+Robertson was later appointed chair of Infrastructure Auckland, a council-owned organisation which ran the Ports of Auckland and owned the America's Cup village.
+He served in this role from 2000 to 2004.

-Robertson was later elected Mayor of Papakura and served from 2004 to 2007.
+He was elected Mayor of Papakura and served from 2004 to 2007, when he was defeated.
+After his election loss he became dean of business at Manukau Institute of Technology.

-Kaipara District Council Commission

 In August 2012, the elected councillors of Kaipara District Council were replaced with a four-member commission as a result of serious governance and financial failures.
 Robertson was appointed as the chair of the commission.
 While Local Government Minister David Carter initially said that this commission was expected to remain until October 2015, it was not removed until October 2016.

-Mayor of Waitomo

 Robertson contested and won the Waitomo district mayoralty in the 2019 local elections, defeating incumbent Brian Hanna.
+He was re-elected in 2022.

 Honours

 In the 2008 Queen's Birthday Honours, Robertson was appointed a Companion of the Queen's Service Order for public services and services to local body affairs.